walkerdigital/jquery.pwstrength.foundation/README.md

   event will be passed as first argument, and an object as second with the score and the verdict text and level.

+  This handler will also be called when the `change` or the `onpaste` events happen.

 * __zxcvbn__:

   Default: `false` (Boolean)